CameronSpilker/MissionSite/README.md

-Missionary Website -- A website for future missionaries to learn more about missions.
+Missionary Website -- A website for future and returned missionaries to learn more about their missions.

 Homepage has a inspriational video about missionary work Currently has three missions to choose from, which shows basic mission information